Introduction

 Categories of Physical Activity and Intensity

-Daily activities beyond organized sports, including stair climbing, brisk walking, chores, gardening, and active leisure, contribute to energy expenditure and health outcomes.
-Activity intensity can be measured via oxygen consumption (mL/min) or metabolic equivalents (METs).
-One MET equals the resting metabolic rate (3.5 mL/kg/min).
-Activities 3–6 METs are moderate (Zachariah and Alex, 2017).
+Daily activities beyond organised sports, including stair climbing, brisk walking, chores, gardening, and active leisure, contribute to health benefits.
+Exercise intensity can be measured via oxygen consumption (mL/min) or metabolic equivalents (METs).

 Exercises That Increase Muscular Fitness

 Muscular fitness improves through resistance training using free weights, machines, or elastic bands.
-Programs should include dynamic movements with both eccentric (lengthening) and concentric (shortening) contractions, targeting major muscle groups (shoulders, back, hips, legs, trunk, arms, chest).
-Single-joint exercises focus on functionally important muscles (abdominals, calves, lumbar extensors, hamstrings, biceps, quadriceps).
-Training opposite muscle groups prevents imbalances.
-Proper technique, full range of motion, and controlled breathing (inhale eccentric, exhale concentric) are essential (Garber et al., 2011b).
+Programs should include dynamic movements with both eccentric (lengthening) and concentric (shortening) contractions, including shoulders, back, hips, legs, trunk, arms, and chest.

 Cardiovascular Risk: An Evolving Therapeutic Approach